-You must take the LSAT, and submit an online application through LSAC.org.
+You must take the LSAT or GRE, and submit an online application through LSAC.org.
 For documents, you will need a resume, personal statement, letter of recommendation and all transcripts from colleges and graduate schools you attended.

 You must use the LSAC.org electronic application to apply for admission to Suffolk Law’s JD program.
 To start the process, you must register with LSAC.org.

 The priority application deadline is April 1.We begin accepting applications in September.
-Decisions are released on a rolling basis beginning in late November.
-After the priority deadline, we continue to accept applications until July 1 and review applications in the order they are received.
+Decisions are released on a rolling basis beginning in November.
+After the priority deadline, we continue to accept applications for the traditional JD program until July 1 and review applications in the order they are received.
 We strongly recommend prospective students apply before the April 1 priority deadline.

 No. Personal interviews are scheduled only at the request of the Admission Committee to answer questions of character and fitness.
 Admission decisions are made based on a candidate’s highest LSAT score, undergraduate GPA, and documents submitted as required in the application.

 Yes.
 You must register for CAS and use it to send all undergraduate and graduate transcripts sent to LSAC.
 When we receive and process your application, we will request your CAS report, which includes your LSAT scores, copies of your academic transcripts, LSAT writing sample, and a summary of your undergraduate grades.
 If you subscribed to the Letter of Recommendation Service, the letters also will be included.
 If you had previously registered with CAS, you must re-register only if that subscription had lapsed.
 For information, contact LSAC directly at www.lsac.org.

 Applicants must register for CAS even if you do not plan to take the LSAT.